adrianyau/SQL-Final-Project/cleaning_data.md

 	FROM all_sessions
    ```

 6. Some cities do not have values.
 There are two variables ('(not set)' and 'not available in demo dataset') that do not provide us the information.
-NUll was applied as per following:
+NULL was applied as per following:

    ```sql
    WITH cte_city AS (